pombredanne/https-github.com-z88dk-z88dk.wiki-/installation.md

 ## Snapcraft usage

-A snap file is currently being prepared and awaiting approval.
-When available you should be able to pull `z88dk` from the snap store.
+A snap file is available for certain Linux distributions.
 For more details see [Snap usage](Snap-usage).

 ## Windows